Wesconnect interviews Scott Plous, recipient of the 1998 and 2011 Binswanger Prize for Excellence in Teaching.

 Prize winners are announced at Commencement and each recipient receives a citation and monetary prize made possible by the generosity of the Binswanger family.

-If you have questions or comments about the Binswanger Prize nominations send an email to email@example.com
+If you have questions or comments about the Binswanger Prize nominations send an email to email@example.com.
+If you have difficulty logging into Wesconnect or signing up, please contact the Alumni Helpdesk for expedient support.

 Share this link: wesconnect.wesleyan.edu/binswanger (GOLD alumni are eligible to vote)